iamyojimbo/docker-nginx-php-fpm/README.md

 I had trouble using this on OSX, but found some useful information here: [https://github.com/docker/compose/issues/271](https://github.com/docker/compose/issues/271).
 Note that I installed Docker using Kitematic.

+These issues seemed to have been fixed with some recent updates of Docker to bundle all software into the Docker Toolbox.
+Everything worked perfectly with the Toolbox on a fresh install.

 ###Docker Volume
 You also need to have a docker volume contianer, (I've called mine `src`) to mount the files in `/app` and replicate across each of the containers.
 You can read more about volumes [here](https://docs.docker.com/userguide/dockervolumes/).